Old Town Hall, Czech Republic - Things to Do in Old Town Hall

 Top Things to Do in Old Town Hall

-Watch the Astronomical Clock Performance
+Astronomical Clock Performance

-Discover the Underground Medieval Spaces
+Underground Medieval Chambers

 Getting There